 The water pressure may be low in a Moen kitchen faucet because of water valves that are not fully turned on, a kinked water supply line, a clogged aerator screen or debris in the cartridge.

 The first thing to check with low water pressure is the household water supply.
 Locate the water valves below the kitchen sink, and ensure the water valves are fully turned on (counterclockwise) to allow for full water supply to the faucet.

 Look for possible leaks on the water valves, and contact a plumber for assistance if the valves seem to be leaking.
 Also check to make sure that the water supply lines are not crimped or kinked, which will decrease the water pressure and inhibit the flow of water.

 The household water supply pressure can affect the water pressure throughout the home.
 Inspect the water heater, and ensure the water supply is fully turned on and there are no obstructions to water flow.
 Straighten out any hoses or tubing.

 Note that running water through several faucets or appliances at the same time may reduce the overall water pressure in the home, particularly if you're running heavy-duty appliances such as a washing machine and dishwasher.

 Many new faucets are designed to reduce water use for increased energy and water savings.
-The aerator is a small disc located on the tip of the water faucet.
-Unscrew it counterclockwise to remove it, which should increase the overall water flow.
+The aerator is a small disc located on the tip of the water faucet that looks like a little screen.
+Moen instructs consumers to unscrew the aerator by turning it counterclockwise to remove it.
+Rinse the screen to dislodge any debris that's trapped in it, which should increase the overall water flow.